DominikGithub/price_forecasting/README.md

 #### Review

-Prophet model for time series forecasting is exhausting its capability to handle high frequency, volatile and irregular patterns from external unkown factors in the data.
-Alternative modeling approaches like tree based classical models or TimesNet might suit the problem better and achieve higher performance.
+Prophet model for time series forecasting is exhausting its capability to handle high frequency, volatile from external unkown factors in the data and struggles to model irregular patterns.

 ## Forecast model (2.
 XGBoost)
-Tree based boosting model for time series forecasting.
+Boosting (unbalanced) tree based regression model for time series forecasting.

 ### Test set evaluation
 Test set size of 696 June samples (deducting samples from gap between cross validation splits).